robwalton/linsimpy/README.md

 ## Licensing & thanks

 The code and the documentation are released under the MIT and Creative Commons Attribution-NonCommercial licences respectively.
-See LICENCE.txt for details.
+See LICENCE.md for details.

 ## TODO